Esri/generator-esri-appbuilder-js/README.md

 #### App (Default) Generator

-The app generator installs and configures the [grunt tasks](#running-the-grunt-tasks) and other project files (.jshintrc, etc) and ensures that required subfolders (like widgets) exist.
+The app generator installs and configures the [grunt tasks](#running-the-grunt-tasks) and other project files and ensures that required subfolders (like widgets) exist.

 1. Navigate into the root folder of your project
 2. If you haven't already created a package.json file in this folder, run `npm init` (see NOTE below)